Enid, Oklahoma: Healthcare

 Enid has a number of medical clinics and two hospitals.
-INTEGRIS Bass Baptist Health Center has 207 beds throughout its three facilities.
-Bass is the oldest hospital in Enid, founded in 1910, and incorporated in 1914 as Enid General Hospital and Training School for Nurses.
+INTEGRIS Health Enid Hospital has 207 beds throughout its three facilities.
+INTEGRIS Health Enid Hospital is the oldest hospital in Enid, founded in 1910, and incorporated in 1914 as Enid General Hospital and Training School for Nurses.
 St. Mary's Regional Medical Center, a 245-bed facility with 127 licensed professionals, was established in 1915 as Enid Springs Sanatorium.

 Both Enid hospitals are affiliated with the Oklahoma Hospital Association, and their CEOs are FACHE certified.
-Clinics include the Garfield County Health Department, and Veterans Affairs Clinic.
-Vance Air Force Base Clinic is operated by the 71st Medical Group which consists of the 71st Medical Operations and Support Squadrons.
+Clinics include the Garfield County Health Department and Veterans Affairs Clinic.
+Vance Air Force Base Clinic is operated by the 71st Medical Group, which consists of the 71st Medical Operations and Support Squadrons.

 Transportation

 The main highways serving the City of Enid are U.S. Highway 81 Van Buren and U.S. Highway 412 Owen K. Garriott.
 U.S. Highway 64 runs west down Garriott and U.S. Highway 60 runs east.
 Both of these highways join together with highway 81 in North Enid, Oklahoma.
 State Highway 45 also runs through North Enid on Carrier Road.

 Railroad development in Garfield County began four years prior to the land opening, and Enid became a central hub within the county, with rail systems running in ten directions.
 Historical railroads included Enid and Tonkawa Railway, Enid and Anadarko Railway, Blackwell, Enid and Southwestern Railway, Enid Central Railway and the Denver, Enid and Gulf Railroad.
 Enid's railroad history is displayed at the Railroad Museum of Oklahoma which is housed in the former Santa Fe railroad Depot.
 The Rock Island Depot is listed on the National Register of Historic Places.

 Active railroad operations in Enid are Farmrail (FMRC) / Grainbelt Corporation (GNBC), BNSF Railway, and Union Pacific Railroad (UP).
-In the past Atchison, Topeka & Santa (ATSF), Burlington Northern (BN), Chicago, Rock Island & Pacific (CRIP), Missouri-Kansas-Texas (MKT), North Central Oklahoma and Saint Louis San Francisco "Frisco" (SLSF) connected Enid to the rest of Oklahoma by rail.
-Currently, BNSF has given Site Certification to the Easterly Industrial Park three miles east of the City, meaning the railroad has identified the location as an optimal rail-served site meeting ten economic development criteria, intended to minimize development risks customers may face.
+In the past, Atchison, Topeka & Santa (ATSF); Burlington Northern (BN); Chicago, Rock Island & Pacific (CRIP); Missouri-Kansas-Texas (MKT); North Central Oklahoma; and Saint Louis San Francisco "Frisco" (SLSF) connected Enid to the rest of Oklahoma by rail.
+BNSF has given site certification to the Easterly Industrial Park three miles east of the City, meaning the railroad has identified the location as an optimal rail-served site meeting ten economic development criteria, intended to minimize development risks customers may face.

-From 1907 to 1929, Enid also had its own streetcar system, operated by Enid City Railway.
+From 1907 to 1929, Enid had its own streetcar system, operated by Enid City Railway.
 The street cars were later replaced by buses, following a declaration by the Enid government that made streetcars illegal.

 Since 1984, the Transit, operated by Enid Public Transportation, has been in operation, providing on-demand shuttle services.
 The Transit also offers service to Oklahoma City's Will Rogers Airport, Greyhound Bus Service, and Amtrak Train Station.